|

 matched against the internal registration table.
 If a call is

-requested to an alias starting with 002, first the neighbors
+requested to an alias starting with 002, the neighbors will be checked first,

 requested alias is not an h323_ID or an alias starting with